rsegers/Docker-Provider/README.md

 * Agent conf and plugin changes

 To do this, the very first time you start developing you would need to execute below instructions in elevated command prompt of powershell.
-This builds the base image(omsagent-win-base) with all the package dependencies
+This builds the base image(ama-logs-win-base) with all the package dependencies
 ```
 cd %userprofile%\Docker-Provider\kubernetes\windows\dockerbuild # based on your repo path
 docker login # if you want to publish the image to acr then login to acr via `docker login <acr-name>`